 Bye bye Miss American Pie.

 Sharon Tate, Jay Sebring, Wojciech Frykowski, Abigail Folger and Steven Parent were murdered forty years ago today in Los Angeles, California.
 The killings took place just after midnight, and the bodies were discovered in the morning.
 Popular wisdom tells us this event brought a bloody end to the Summer of Love.
 As a rule, we don’t buy such easy labeling, but there’s no argument Tate was unusually lovely and her slaying while eight months pregnant was shocking, cruel and almost cosmically unfair.
 Her death also marked the beginning of the Sharon Tate and Charles Manson celebrity cults.
 The Tate cult consists of internet sites that rhapsodize over her beauty and talent, along with real-world victim advocacy groups determined to see that the Manson killers, and murderers in general, remain behind bars.
 And at the opposite end of the spectrum are the Manson fetishists, who mainly think he was innocent and who operate at least a few well-trafficked websites where crime scene photos are picked apart for supposed inconsistencies, and assorted straw man arguments are constructed and torn down.
 We were particularly fascinated by one forum dominated by a person who kept urging others to read up on the facts of “rigamortis.”
 Our view: if you posture as an expert on a subject, at least learn to spell it correctly.
-Below we offer up a selection of Manson/Tate images, a couple of which we borrowed from here.
+Below we offer up a selection of Manson/Tate images, and you can be sure we'll revisit this subject later.

 This photo is an obvious fake.